steveberardi/starplot/docs/reference-selecting-objects.md

     ]
 )
 ```
-On line 16, we plot only the DSOs we want by passing the `where` keyword argument that contains a list of expressions that determine which DSOs to plot.
+On line 16, we plot only the DSOs we want by passing the `where` keyword argument containing a list of expressions that determine which DSOs to plot.
 Only the DSOs that satisfy ALL of these conditions will be plotted.

 ### More Examples